wakeupingear/junebug/README.md

 `VisualActor` is the most common class and should be used for any object that needs to be drawn to the screen.
 It has a member variable `mSpritePath` to indicate the actor's default sprite, plus an optionally overrideable `Draw()` function.
 See the below section on `Rendering` for more information.

-`PhysicalActor` doesn't add any new callbacks, but it automatically adds two new member variables: `mPhys` (`PhysicsComponent`) and `mColl` (`CollisionComponent`).
+`PhysicalActor` doesn't add any new callbacks, but it automatically adds two new member variables: `mPhys` (`Rigidbody`) and `mColl` (`Collider`).

 ## Components

 Although `Junebug`'s actor system is built around inheritance, it also supports the use of Components.
-Components are objects that can be attached to Actors to add common functionality, like the aforementioned `PhysicsComponent` which makes the Actor automatically obey the current scene's physics rules.
+Components are objects that can be attached to actors to add common functionality, like the aforementioned `Rigidbody` which makes the actor automatically obey the current scene's physics rules.
 Components are managed automatically by the `Game` class and can be directly created and destroyed at any time.

-While Components aren't actors, they also have an overridable `Update` function that is called every frame BEFORE the Actor's `Update` function.
-This allows the Component to modify the Actor's state before it is updated.
+While Components aren't actors, they also have an overridable `Update` function that is called every frame BEFORE the actor's `Update` function.
+This allows the Component to modify the actor's state before it is updated.

 ## Rendering

 Rendering is where `Junebug` differs from many engines like Unity and Unreal.
 Every draw call, whether drawing a Sprite or Text, must be explicitly issued in code every frame.
-This can be very useful for 2D sprite-based games specifically since it allows for complex and effects that involve many different sprites or transformations separate from a given Actor.
-In other words, an Actor's internal state doesn't strictly determine how it is drawn.
+This can be very useful for 2D sprite-based games specifically since it allows for complex and effects that involve many different sprites or transformations separate from a given actor.
+In other words, an actor's internal state doesn't strictly determine how it is drawn.

 This is exactly how Game Maker Studio 2 works, and it's a very powerful paradigm when used responsibly.
 The following namespace-level functions are available for drawing: